hujhax/austin-improv-wiki/Troupes/Galactic.md

 ## Summary
 ### Press Blurb
-<blockquote><p>Husband and wife improv comedy duo, Lisa Jackson and Josh Gill, are prominent performers and instructors in the Austin improv scene.
-They bring the fun and absurdity of their relationship to the stage as Galactic.</p></blockquote>
+> Husband and wife improv comedy duo, Lisa Jackson and Josh Gill, are prominent performers and instructors in the Austin improv scene.
+They bring the fun and absurdity of their relationship to the stage as Galactic.

 ## History
-Here is [[Performers/Josh Gill|Josh Gill]]'s explanation of the name's origin:<blockquote>Galactic started life as Battlestar Gillacktucka.
+Here is [[Performers/Josh Gill|Josh Gill]]'s explanation of the name's origin:
+> Galactic started life as Battlestar Gillacktucka.
 The original concept for the troupe was that each show would have a sci fi element.
 I believe I was watching BG at the time, but we respelled Galactica to include parts of both Lisa's and my own last name.
 Gill [J]ack, and the tucka which was an inside joke about a gnome from a different show.
 The gnome was named Tucka.
-Well, the name just confused everybody and most of our audience was expecting BG improv, so we took it down to just Galactic.</blockquote>
+Well, the name just confused everybody and most of our audience was expecting BG improv, so we took it down to just Galactic.

 ## Media
 ### Video